rosalindfranklininstitute/FlowCron-Globus_Flow-side/README.md

 1. The HPC allows the use of `cron` to the PIs and/or managers of projects on the HPC.
 2. The HPC has a Globus collection allowing data to be transferred in and out to the project's designated directory location on the HPC.

-The first step to install FlowCron is to install the cron service portion of FlowCron in the HPC (in the project's designated directory location on the HPC).

 To install the cron service portion of FlowCron in the HPC, clone this repository (https://github.com/baskerville-hpc/FlowCron-HPC-side) into a project directory.

-After you’ve performed that step you can return here, in order to install the Globus Flow that will communicate with the cron service.
+After you’ve performed that step you can return here, to install the Globus Flow that will communicate with the cron service.
 This completes the FlowCron installation.

 ## Installation of the Globus Flow of FlowCron